raspberrypilearning/pick-your-favourite/en/step_6.md

 --- /code ---

-Or you can reduce the amount of the element needed to trigger the animation, for example this would require half of the element to trigger...
+Or you can reduce the amount of the element needed to trigger the animation.
+For example, this would require half of the element to trigger...

 --- code ---
 ---